NerdTech-aut/MapSnipper-Austria/README.md

 - Performance: More data means a more resource intensive map.
 The default radius is a compromise between performance/resource consumption and usefulness.
 - Not all frequencies: Magenta does currently not provide data for 700, 800, 900, 1800, 2100 and 2600 MHz and Drei does currently not provide data for 900, 1800, 2100 and 2600 MHz
 - Cell sites: The cell site data lacks operator information.
 This means you can't see which cell site is operated by which operator.

+### Why does this tool only report half of the A1 xDSL bandwidth compared to breitbandatlas.gv.at?
+On [breitbandatlas.gv.at](https://breitbandatlas.gv.at/) the xDSL bandwidth is the bandwidth achievable through VDSL2LR bonding, VDSL2 bonding or VPlus bonding.
+Bonding means two DSL lines are used as one, through which twice as much data can be transmitted.
+But most companies who offer xDSL don't offer the bonding of two lines.
+And the companies who do offer bonding charge a 300€ fee.
+Therefore, most people will never get bonding.
+This is why the decision was made to alter the xDSL bandwidth reported by this tool.
+But there are other shenanigans in the A1 data I can't do anything about.

 ## Get started:
 ### Download this repository: